Talk It Out (song): Background and release

 In January 2017, a social media post showed, Matt Corby and Tash Sultana working on music together.

-"Take it Out" was originally written during sessions for Corby's 2018 album, Rainbow Valley, ultimately not making the final track listing, with Corby later saying "It didn't feel like it was a fit for the record" Corby said "The song was built in parts over time".
+"Talk It Out" was originally written during sessions for Corby's 2018 album, Rainbow Valley, ultimately not making the final track listing, with Corby later saying "It didn't feel like it was a fit for the record" Corby said "The song was built in parts over time".
 Corby further developed the track before sending it to Sultana.
 Corby said "I felt as though the grooves would be right up her alley, our voices have similar timbre as well.
 It seemed like a really good fit to me, I'm just stoked that she said yes to be honest."

 About the song, Sultana said "I was shocked he didn't put it on the album and really, really stoked he thought I would be able to fill in the spaces.
 It was actually quite easy."